speakeasy-api/openapi-reference-documentation/reference/workflows.md

   channelId: abc
 ```

-The extensions defined by the workflows specification are:
+The extensions defined by the Workflows Specification are:

 | Context | Description |
 |---------|-------------|